 VLCT supports funding and incentives for:

-• payments in lieu of taxes (PILOT) based on fair market value;
+- payments in lieu of taxes (PILOT) based on fair market value;

-• all municipal highway programs;
+- all transportation and municipal highway programs;

-• required stormwater management infrastructure;
+- required stormwater management infrastructure;

-• local government recovery of costs incurred in providing services to individuals lodged in state-owned or funded facilities and costs to comply with federal, state, or court-ordered licensing, registration, or testing of those individuals;
+- local government recovery of costs incurred in providing services to individuals lodged in state-owned or funded facilities and costs to comply with federal, state, or court-ordered licensing, registration, or testing of those individuals;

-• housing and transportation of persons who present a danger to themselves or the public;
+- housing and transportation of persons who present a danger to themselves or the public;

-1.01 EDUCATION FUNDING
+1.01 K-12 EDUCATION

 1.02 VERMONT TAX STRUCTURE OVERHAUL

 - legislation to reform Vermont’s income, sales, and property taxes that ensures simplicity, equity, balance, and sustainability;